 What are your expectations for 2016?
 More clients, expanding your portfolio, reducing costs?
 We asked our partners during the latest Product & Services Update webinar and here’s what we learned.

 Priorities for 2016

 Most of the partners (83%) make it a priority to find more clients.
-Of course this is no surprise.
+Of course, this is no surprise.
 Also, the majority (61%) of partners are planning on introducing new learning technologies (such as eBooks, eLearning).
-Focusing on new learning technologies can reduce cost (e.g. there are no printing cost with eBooks or eLearning) but also increase the value you provide (learners receive updates to the course books).
+Focusing on new learning technologies can reduce costs (e.g. there is no printing cost with eBooks or eLearning) but also increase the value you provide (learners receive updates to the coursebooks).

 Poll #1: What’s Your Top Priority in 2016?